ThanattaJ/SIT-Students-Accomplishment-api/README.md

-# SIT-Personal-Accomplishment-api
+# SIT-Personal-Accomplishment-API
-(API)Senior Project of SIT at King Mongkut's University of Technology Thonburi.
+(API)Senior Project of SIT at the King Mongkut's University of Technology Thonburi.

 ## Build Setup